I am a Zivver admin

 Prevent human error

 While encryption and 2FA are essential, they do not protect against the main cause of data breaches: human error.
-With Zivver, you help your employees avoid these mistakes.
+With Zivver, you can help your employees avoid these mistakes.

 Types of sensitive information